Role of CTA Buttons in your email

 What roles can a CTA play in your email?

 Use of CTAs heavily depends on the type of industry you are in, the product you offer and related things.
 Following are some of the common use cases of CTAs, irrespective of the industry type.

 1. Lead generating CTA

 WordStream uses contrasting colors to make it bolder in the whole blue colored website theme.
-And the text of the CTA is clean as a whistle to promote the fact that they’re offering a free trial.
+The text of the CTA clearly promotes their free report.

 2. Sales CTA

 Apple keeps its sales approach simple and clear.
-Minimal email body text supporting the CTA text with a clear-cut intention of getting sales done.
+Minimal email body text supporting the CTA text with a clear-cut intention of conversion.

 3. Informational CTA

 Zapier’s welcoming email is a good way of leading users to their content.
-Also the text saying that they won’t stuff your inbox is a good way to gain user’s trust by assuring the quality of content will not be spammy.
+Also the text saying that they won’t stuff your inbox is a good way to gain user’s trust by assuring high quality content.

 4. Social sharing CTAs